 Trained counselors lead you into talking about when you started using it.
 You get to say how it has progressed since then.
 Some people go to individual therapy, but group therapy serves as a vital part of a program.
 Each session may last about an hour.
 You can expect to attend several of them every day you spend in treatment.
 The topics may change according to group membership.
 However, they center around anger issues, managing stress, and recognizing substance abuse triggers.
 In addition, groups may discuss fears, emotions, and family relationships.
 You may expect topics to include depression, boundaries, and other issues that matter in addiction.

-Our group counseling programs help you learn to listen, talk and receive feedback.
+Group counseling programs help you learn to listen, talk and receive feedback.
 Professionals who understand what you go through in drug or alcohol addiction recovery can help you.
-In our calm and supportive atmosphere, you can feel safe participating in group discussions.
-In addition, your choice of Long Island Interventions as your treatment center assures you of the best therapy practices available anywhere.
+In a calm and supportive atmosphere, you can feel safe participating in group discussions.

 Choosing Therapy as an Inpatient

-Our inpatient rehab programs offer you structured treatment that manages your addiction.
+Inpatient rehab programs offer you structured treatment that manages your addiction.
 During your inpatient rehab, you live in a substance-free environment where any temptation to use does not exist.
-We provide 24/7 medical care whenever you need it, and we offer therapeutic support.
 Whether you already know the cause of your specific addiction does not matter.
-Our experienced professionals can guide you to the therapy that suits your needs perfectly.
-In addition, you have great options for recovering from chronic addiction or co-occurring disorders with our inpatient treatment programs.
+Our experienced interventionists may guide you to a type of therapy that suits your needs perfectly.
+In addition, you have great options for recovering from chronic addiction or co-occurring disorders through inpatient and outpatient treatment programs.

 Recovery in the supportive and protective atmosphere of our inpatient treatment and therapy gives you an excellent chance to achieve long-term sobriety.
 Caring and compassionate professionals watch over your progress every day of the week.
 In addition, round-the-clock care ensures you have everything you need.
 Our commitment to your recovery can give you the confidence to reach your goal to have a healthy life.

-Most of our inpatient treatment programs last from four weeks to three months or even six months in some cases.
-In our programs, you have dedicated professionals providing recommendations and guidance for your recovery.
+Most inpatient treatment programs last from four weeks to three months or even six months in some cases.
+In most programs, you have dedicated professionals providing recommendations and guidance for your recovery.
 When people who care about you offer the safety and protection you need, you can focus your attention on understanding how to live without dependence on drugs and alcohol.

 Seeking Therapy as an Outpatient

 When you decide to seek treatment as an outpatient, remember that you risk facing triggers that can cause setbacks in reaching sobriety.
 Outpatient therapy can work well for patients with a mild form of addiction.
 In addition, a determined and committed desire to recover can help you get sober.
-Many patients choose to use our outpatient program after inpatient treatment to continue support.
+Many patients choose to attend an outpatient program after inpatient treatment to continue support.

-The options within our outpatient rehab provide the type that suits your needs the best.
-For example, you may want to start with one of our standard outpatient programs.
+Always look for an outpatient rehab that suits your needs the best.
+For example, you may want to start with a traditional outpatient program as opposed to an IOP.
 As the least intensive type of therapy, it may require you to meet with your group only once or twice a week for an hour or two each time.
-Our counselors can advise you if you need to consider a partial hospitalization program that provides an extremely high level of outpatient care.
+Rehab counselors can advise you if you need to consider a partial hospitalization program that provides an extremely high level of outpatient care.
 You may receive a recommendation for treatment through an intensive outpatient program.
 Patients meet a little more often for slightly longer sessions, and they receive ongoing support that may help them remain sober.